Posted: 5/18/22 | May 18th, 2022

 31. BONUS #2: How to Travel the World on $50 A Day, by me

-My other book features all my best tips in one easy to follow format that you can take with you when you travel.
+This book features all my best tips in one easy to follow format that you can take with you when you travel.
 It will help you become a master traveler and navigate the world.
-It’s like this blog but WAY more detailed, covering everything you need to know to plan a trip and travel the world with confidence.
+It’s like this blog but WAY more detailed, covering everything you need to know to travel the world with confidence.
+Whether you’re heading out on the road for a few weeks, a few months, or a few years, this book can show you the ropes so you safe money, stay safe, and have fun!

 Reading has been especially important this past year as many borders remained closed and the pandemic continued to ravage much of the world.
 During this challenging time, books helped me escape, stay calm and relaxed in a world going crazy, grow my business, and grow as a person too.